jimutt/svelte-pick-a-place/README.md

 # WORK IN PROGRESS

-Properties and events will change without major version bump, do not use in production.
+Functionality, properties and events will change without major version bump, do not use in production.

 # Svelte component to pick a position from a leaflet map.

-The component presents a Leaflet map on which the user can click to select a position.
-When the position is updated an `update` event is emitted.
+The component presents a Leaflet map on which the user can click to select a position or an area (through drawing a polygon).
+When the selection is updated an `update` event is emitted.

 **Codepen demo: https://codepen.io/jimutt/pen/XLjaqV**